obytes/react-native-template-obytes/docs/docs/contribute.md

 # How to contribute ?

-First of all, thank you for your interest in contributing to this project.
-We are happy to have you here and here is how you can help us improve this project:
+Thank you for your interest in contributing to our project.
+Your involvement is greatly appreciated and we welcome your contributions.
+Here are some ways you can help us improve this project:

-1. Give the project a 🌟 on Github if you like it.
-This will help us to get more visibility and attract more contributors.
+1.Show your support for the project by giving it a 🌟 on Github.
+This helps us increase visibility and attract more contributors.

-2. If you have any suggestions or feedback about any approach we are using in this project, feel free to open an issue and let us know. we will be happy to hear from you and discuss it with you ASAP.
+2.Share your thoughts and ideas with us by opening an issue.
+If you have any suggestions or feedback about any aspect of the project, we are always eager to hear from you and have a discussion.

-3. If you have any questions about the project, feel free to open an issue and our team will do their best to answer your questions.
+3.If you have any questions about the project, please don't hesitate to ask.
+Simply open an issue and our team will do our best to provide a helpful and informative response.

-4. If you found a bug while using the starter or a typo in the documentation, feel free to open an issue or even better, open a pull request with the fix.
+4.If you encounter a bug or typo while using the starter kit or reading the documentation, we would be grateful if you could bring it to our attention.
+You can open an issue to report the issue, or even better, submit a pull request with a fix.

+We value the input and contributions of our community and look forward to working with you to improve this project.